The Ghost Monument: Casting

 Shaun Dooley was announced to be appearing in the series in July 2018, while after the premiere episode, "The Woman Who Fell to Earth", was broadcast, it was confirmed that Susan Lynch and Art Malik would be among a number of guest actors that would appear in the series.

 Filming

 Exterior shots for the episode took place within South Africa, marking the first time that Doctor Who conducted filming within the country.
-The choice of site by showrunner Chris Chibnall was aimed at providing the right environment for this story, though this encountered issues when filming began in January 2018.
-One major issue faced by the cast and crew during the three weeks of exterior shooting, was a severe drought that restricted cast members to two minutes for showers.
+The choice of site by showrunner Chris Chibnall aimed to provide the right environment for this story, though this encountered issues when filming began in January 2018.
+One major issue faced by the cast and crew during the three weeks of exterior shooting was a severe drought that restricted cast members to two minutes for showers.
 The heat at the location also led to one member, Tosin Cole, to develop heatstroke, requiring treatment.

 The interior scenes – including those involving Art Malik’s character Ilin – were primarily filmed back in the United Kingdom once the cast had finished in South Africa, at Cardiff’s Roath Lock Studios.